Monroe College's Bronx campus is an ideal urban campus located in the bustling Fordham section.

 The diplomas and transcripts of Honors Program graduates bear the symbol of Honors distinction, and graduates are recognized at commencement.
 An Honors diploma is distinct from Latin honors (cum laude, magna cum laude, summa cum laude), and Honors students will earn an Honors diploma with Latin honors.

-This Fact sheet provides information on the Honors Program.
+This brochure provides information on the Honors Program.

 Eligibility Honors Program Alumni